-The Department of Sociology & Criminal Justice is committed to providing students with opportunities to present their research at conferences with the support of faculty.
+The Department of Sociology & Criminology is committed to providing students with opportunities to present their research at conferences with the support of faculty.
 Two of these conferences, the Mid-Atlantic Undergraduate Social Research Conference and the annual meeting of the Eastern Sociological Society, specifically encourage undergraduates to present their research to their peers and faculty members from colleges and universities across the east coast.

 Each year, students in our department have participated in these conferences by either giving a presentation or preparing a poster about a research paper they’ve written in a research methods and theory course or senior seminar.
 Participation is free and transportation is provided on your behalf, so talk to your research methods or senior seminar professor about this opportunity today!
 This experience hones analytical and professional skills and is a valuable addition to your résumé or graduate school application.
 Here is what Kensi Ho, a Sociology graduate (class of 2011) who is currently in graduate school, shared with us about her experience as a research conference participant: